38 Brilliant Examples of eCommerce Personalization

 Pro Tip: Another alternative to this is shoppable live streams or videos – invite shoppers who’ve viewed certain products to watch you show a “how-to” – this opens up a 1:1 channel on comments – with which you can fully personalize their experience.

-Hey, you'll love this: Why is my conversion rate dropping?
+Also read: Why is my conversion rate dropping?
 And how to fix it

 Like Netflix uses personalization to encourage shoppers to return to its website and watch new movies and shows, Baby Bjorn offers personalized customizable carriers for your little one: